Relm4/book/src/component_macro_reference.md

 # The `component` macro reference

-There are quite a lot of examples where the `component` macro is used in this book.
-Yet, we haven't covered everything in the previous chapters and having all the information in one place is nice, too.
-This chapter will serve as an exhaustive reference for the component macro syntax.
+There are quite a few of examples where the `component` macro is used in this book.
+Still, we haven't covered everything in the previous chapters, and it's also nice to have all the information in one place.
+This chapter serves as an exhaustive reference for the component macro syntax.

 The `component` attribute macro expects a trait implementation of `SimpleComponent`, `Component`, or `FactoryComponent` on a user-provided `struct` that holds the component's state.